Does Wood Expand In Heat? 4 Methods To Stop it

 3. Cover Up Furniture

-Storage boxes should also cover up to stop cracking and splitting of the woods due to humidity variations.
+Storage boxes should also cover up to stop the cracking and splitting of the woods due to humidity variations.

 4. Use High-Quality Furniture